-Usually software updates roll out to our devices automatically, which happens OTA.
-When this happens, you’ll notice a notification that will tell you that an update is ready to install to your device and all you have to do is click on it to begin the process.
-If, for whatever reason, the isn’t being pushed to your device or you accidentally cleared the notification, you can check manually for yourself if there is OTA update available by heading to About Device > System Updates > Check for Updates.
-This exact terminology will vary depending on what type of device you own, but it should be in the general same area.
+Usually software updates roll out to our devices automatically, which happens OTA (over the air).
+When this happens, you’ll receive a notification that will tell you that an update is ready to install and all you need to do is click on it to start.
+If, for whatever reason, it isn’t being pushed to your device or you accidentally cleared the notification, you can check manually if there is an OTA update available by heading to About Device > System Updates > Check for Updates.
+This exact terminology will vary depending on what type of device you own, but it should be in the same general area.

 How to manually update

-There are various reasons that you’d want to manually update your device, but some of the most common ones are that you don’t have a stable mobile or WiFI network or you’ve rooted your device and aren’t receiving OTA updates anymore.
+There are various reasons for manually updating your device, but some of the most common are that you don’t have a stable mobile or WiFi network, or you’ve rooted your device and aren’t receiving OTA updates anymore.
 In the case of devices like the Samsung Galaxy S5 which won't be getting an official Android Nougat update, you might even turn to custom ROMs like Lineage OS.

 1. Locate a ROM

 The first step to performing a manual update is locating a ROM that you want to install on your device.
 In case of an official ROM, we would check the appropriate website for each manufacturer and locate the proper ROM for our model of device.
-The firmware of the more popular manufacturers can be found here: Samsung (SamMobile), Sony (Xperia Firmware or Flashtool), LG (LG Phone Firmware), or Motorola (Motorola Firmware).
+The firmware of the more popular manufacturers can be found here: Samsung (SamMobile), Sony (Xperia Firmware or Flashtool), LG (LG Phone Firmware), Huawei (EMUI) or Motorola (Motorola Firmware).
 You can find information on the best custom ROMs here.

 2. Installing the ROM

-To install the ROM, you’ll have to locate the specific program suitable for your brand of smartphone or use a custom recovery, which requires your device to be unlocked and rooted.
+To install the ROM, you’ll have to locate the specific program which is suitable for your brand of smartphone or use a custom recovery, which requires your device to be unlocked and rooted.
 You can learn more about installing custom ROMs here.

 KIES: This program is used to update Samsung branded devices, allowing us to download the ROM and install it to the mobile device from your PC.
-KIES itself downloads the firmware for your based on your device and location, so it a ROM has not been rolled out to your device or location, you won’t be able to install it using KIES.
+KIES itself downloads the firmware for you based on your device and location, so if a ROM hasn't been rolled out to your device or location, you won’t be able to install it using KIES.